lukesdm/geoportfolio/weighted-overlay/index.md

 ![Sundew](assets/sundew-mcquade-sm.jpg)

 Likewise, wet ground can be problematic for tents.

+*Sundew*

 </div>
 </section>